Jeeaaasus/youtube-dl/README.md

 # Image Tags
 * **`latest`**
-    * Automatically built when a new version is released.
+    * Automatically built when a youtube-dl version is released, GitHub commit is pushed.
-    * Container updates itself to latest youtube-dl.
+    * Container updates to latest youtube-dl while running.
 * **`v<VERSION>`**
-    * Automatically built when a new version is released.
+    * Automatically built when a youtube-dl version is released.
-    * Tagged with installed youtube-dl version.
-    * Does not update while running.
+    * Does not update.

 # Configure youtube-dl
 * **channels.txt**